 The Autumn Equinox is a great time to start letting go.
-Prune your friends list on social media and the newsletter you’re subscribed to.
+Prune your friend list on social media and the newsletters you’re subscribed to.
 Create boundaries with the people in your life.
 If you don’t know your own boundaries, neither will anyone else.
 Set boundaries and honor them.
 Don’t feel like going out?
 Don’t.
 Is someone infringing on your comfort zone?
 Let them know.

 Pay attention to self-neglect and those things that you do that don’t honor or respect who you are.
 Stop missing out on sleep for silly reasons, eat better, take a break, ask for help, you know what you need better than I do!

 Here are some ways to practice Autumn Self-Care!

 Dig your cold weather pajamas out of the closet.
 Fuzzy pants?
 Check.
 Cat slippers?
 Also, check.